 We used the Medicare Provider Analysis and Review (MEDPAR) File for 2008-2010 to calculate the percentage of African-American patients at each hospital, using all patients admitted to each hospital.
 We examined hospital-level RSRRs across hospitals which were grouped by decile of percentage of African-American patients for whom they cared (hospitals in the lowest decile had <0.9% African-American patients and those in the highest decile had >14% African-American patients).
 There was an increase in median RSRRs by decile (0.5% increase between lowest to highest) as well as a broader range of RSRRs as the proportion of African-American patients increased.
 The distributions for the RSRRs overlapped, and many hospitals caring for the highest percentage of African-American patients performed well on the measure.
-The median (range) weighted RSRR for hospitals with the highest proportion of African-American patients was 17.3% (12.5%-22.4%) compared with 16.8% (12.7%-21.9%) for hospitals with the lowest proportion of African-American patients was 17.3% is the fewest African-American patients, but the two groups show a similar range of performance, indicating that both groups can perform well on the measures.
+The median (range) weighted RSRR for hospitals with the highest proportion of African-American patients was 17.3% (12.5%-22.4%) compared with 16.8% (12.7%-21.9%) for hospitals with the lowest proportion of African-American patients.
+On the CABG readmission measure, overall the hospitals with the most African-American patients perform slightly worse than hospitals with the fewest African-American patients, but the two groups show a similar range of performance, indicating that both groups can perform well on the measures.